StanfordVL/OmniGibson/docs/quickstart.md

 ## Using Docker and remote GUI access via VNC

 If you go the docker route, please first pull our pre-built images (see the installation guide).
-After downloading, run `docker images`, and you should see `igibson/igibson:latest` and `igibson/igibson-gui:latest`.
+After downloading, run `docker images`, and you should see `omnigibson/omnigibson:latest` and `omnigibson/omnigibson-gui:latest`.

 On a headless server (such as a Google Cloud or AWS instance), run
 ```
-cd iGibson
+cd OmniGibson
 ./docker/headless-gui/run.sh
 # run a GUI example after the container command line prompt shows:
 python simulator_example.py